urbansci/city-centers/README.md

 - Run `execute.py` to generate the cities and centers of the country.

 ## Dataset
+We provide two types of center: the point location and its contour.
+- Point
 The urban centers are saved in CSV format, with each row representing one center, encoded in UTF-8.
 The meanings of the fields are given below.
     - iso: The ISO alpha-3 code of the country that the center belonged to.
     - country_name: The name of the belonged country.
     - cluster_id: The id of the belonged cluster, reindexed for each country.
     - center_id: The id of the center, reindexed for each urban area.
     - is_mc: Whether the center is the main center of the urban area, 0 for false, 1 for true.
     - center_name: The geoname of the center.
     - latitude: The latitude of the center under the WGS84 coordinate reference system.
     - longitude: The longitude of the center under the WGS84 coordinate reference system.
+- Contour

 ## Contact